 Papua Guinea has several sites to be seen and admired by its tourists.
 Many of these sites include the following:

-The eastern part of Papua New Guinea Island is a rich vegetative region that is favorable for hiking, water rafting, mountain climbing and mountain biking.
-This part of the island has many great rivers namely; River Asaro, River Tua, River Ramy, River Lamari and River Sunatina.
+The eastern part of Papua New Guinea Island is a rich vegetative region that is favorable for hiking, water rafting, mountain climbing, and mountain biking.
+This part of the island has many great rivers namely; River Asaro, River Tua, River Ramy, River Lamari, and River Sonatina.
 Dense forests cover most of the region with their evergreen trees and underground plants.
-The mountains in the area lets go off the monotony of the forests and makes the region a significant haven of the island.
+The mountains in the area let go of the monotony of the forests and make the region a significant haven of the island.

 Simbu Province is a provocative beauty that any visitor will never turn away from it.
 Simbu is a mixture of natural and social-cultural beauties.
 The Simbu Mountains and the surrounding landscape create a nice scope for adventure.
 The Simbu-speaking people frequent this province, thus it is called a Simbu Province.
 A visit to their village gives an open insight into their rich culture and interesting history that binds the people to Papua New Guinea Island.

-Activities that take place in this island are diving, surfing, scuba diving, night clubbing, mountain-climbing, hiking, enjoying the rich local desserts, sight-seeing through guided tours around the island and fishing in the ocean.
-Villas, beach resorts, and exotic hotels offer high quality accommodation facilities to spend nights in this splendid island.
+Activities that take place on this island are diving, surfing, scuba diving, nightclubbing, mountain-climbing, hiking, enjoying the rich local desserts, sight-seeing through guided tours around the island, and fishing in the ocean.
+Villas, beach resorts, and exotic hotels offer high-quality accommodation facilities to spend nights in this splendid island.